michael-robbins/rpi-k8s-ansible/kubernetes/pv/README.md

 -rw-r--r-- 1 root root 0 Jul 28 15:02 SUCCESS

 # Delete the Pod & PVC
-$ kubectl delete -f deploy/test-claim.yaml -f deploy/test-pod.yaml
+$ kctl delete -f deploy/test-claim.yaml -f deploy/test-pod.yaml
 persistentvolumeclaim "test-claim" deleted
 pod "test-pod" deleted

 # Verify the PVC & PV are both deleted in the Dashboard OR on the CLI
-$ kubectl get pvc
+$ kctl get pvc
 No resources found.

-$ kubectl get pv
+$ kctl get pv
 No resources found.

 # Verify the PV has been 'archived' on the NFS Server (node00)